strongloop/strongloop.com2/_posts/2018-04-03-loopback-4-march-milestone.md

 }

 const ctx = new Context();
-const key = BindingKey.create<FooClass>("my.binding.key");
+const key = "my.binding.key";
 ctx.bind(key).toClass(FooClass);

 let foo = await ctx.get(key);

 // Before #1169, foo is considered to be of type any
-// No warning is shown that property 'world' doesn't exist on FooClass. foo.world();
+// No error / warning is shown that property 'world' doesn't exist on FooClass. foo.world();

+// We specify the type as a generic in `<>` let foo = await ctx.get<FooClass>(key);

 // After #1169, foo is known to be of type FooClass.
-The following compiler warning is shown in VSCode.
+The following compiler error is shown in VSCode.
 // [ts] Property 'world' does not exist on type 'FooClass'. foo.world();
 ```

+There is more work being done to further improve the developer experience by not having to provide a type at all (as it's stored in the Binding Key).
+You can track progress for this in [PR #1169](https://github.com/strongloop/loopback-next/pull/1169).

 ## Experiments